Rigidity transition in polydisperse shear-thickening suspensions: Introduction

 Recently, \citet{Mike2024} and \citet{Santra_PRR2025} have implemented a constraint counting algorithm (\textit{pebble game})~\cite{Jacobs1997,Silke2016,Liu_Henkes_PRX2019} to compute fraction of rigid clusters in two dimensional (2D) bidisperse suspensions to understand the underlying mechanism in shear jamming at high stresses.
-Interestingly,~\citet{Santra_PRR2025} reported a critical phenomenon associated with the shear jamming at large stresses based on an order parameter computed from the rigid particle fraction, with critical exponents similar to the 2D-Ising model.
+Notably,~\citet{Santra_PRR2025} reported a critical phenomenon associated with the shear jamming at large stresses based on an order parameter computed from the rigid particle fraction, with critical exponents similar to the 2D-Ising model.
 Inspired from these studies, here we have investigated the effects of particle size distribution on the formation of rigid clusters and the associated critical transition near shear jamming at large stress ($\hat{\sigma}\gg \sigma_0$).
 Specifically, we compare the viscosity, flow microstructure and gradient direction velocity correlation functions of polydisperse systems with the statistically equivalent bidisperse suspensions.
-Moreover, our analysis demonstrates that shear jamming in polydisperse suspensions is also associated with a critical phenomenon which is identical to the statistically equivalent bidisperse systems.
-We also perform finite size scaling to extract the critical exponents corresponding to the divergence of the correlation length near the critical transition and compare that with the 2D-Ising model and percolation transition.
-Broadly, we divided the rest of the paper into the following sections.
+Moreover, our analysis demonstrates that shear jamming in polydisperse suspensions is also associated with a critical phenomenon which is identical to the statistically equivalent bidisperse systems. {We also perform finite size scaling to characterize the divergence of the correlation length and susceptibility near the critical transition and compare the critical exponents to that of 2D percolation transition.} Broadly, we divided the rest of the paper into the following sections.
 Section~\ref{sec:GovEq} discusses the modeling and simulation methodology.
 The method of analysis and validation study for polydisperse systems are presented in section~\ref{sec:Valid}.
 The key results are discussed in section~\ref{sec:Results} and the main conclusions are highlighted in section~\ref{sec:Conclusions}.